-These groups are designed to be an affordable way to receive health coaching in a small group where we employ diet and lifestyle strategies to create wellness.
-The group is limited to 12 members to keep the cost affordable while still providing a significant opportunity for individual attention.
+These groups are designed to be an affordable way to receive health coaching using group support for diet and lifestyle strategies to create optimal wellness.
+The group is conducted via zoom calls to keep the cost affordable while providing personal safety and convenience.

-Groups meet in person once monthly for two hours.
+Groups meet virtually via Zoom once monthly for two hours.
 We start the first hour with an information-packed lecture on a key topic and then follow this with group discussion.
-As we will be bringing up a number of issues and topics that will require further examination during our discussions; there will be continuing support following meetings through the group's private Facebook page and scheduled emails.
-These are great platforms to dive into further detail into some of the topics or areas of concern that were raised during the meeting time.
+We will be bringing up a number of issues and topics that will require further examination; there will be continuing support through the group's private Facebook page and follow up emails.
+This private Facebook group is a great platform to dive into greater detail to the topics and areas of concern that were raised during the meeting time.